 - Politically Incorrect Villain: Boyd's character plays up the All of the Other Reindeer aspect from the novel, as to be expected.

-- Polly Wants a Microphone: Louis with his chalkboard.
+- Polly Wants a Microphone: Louis can not only understand human speech but make himself understood with his chalkboard.

-- Single Pen Seeks Good Cob: In the film, Serena prefers Nice Guy Louie over jerkass Boyd.
+- Single Woman Seeks Good Man: In the film, Serena prefers Louis over Boyd.